When deciding what to study you should consider your interests and strengths as well as the teaching and assessment methods used in the degree.

 You should also find out what you will study, how you will be taught and how you will be assessed.
 This should help you to decide whether a programme suits you or not.

-Bear in mind that although a particular programme may have a similar title at different universities, the content can vary drastically.
+Bear in mind that although a particular programme may have a similar title at different universities, the content can vary considerably.
 Make sure you review what is on offer at each institution.

 Use our degree finder to search for a programme that suits you.